audriB/NDI-matlab/ndi-python/README.md

 ## Development Status

 This is an active port of the MATLAB version.
 API compatibility is maintained where possible, with Pythonic idioms where appropriate.

+## Contacts

+Steve Van Hooser: steve@walthamdatascience.com (technical inquiries) Audri Bhowmick: audri@walthamdatascience.com (business/partnership inquries)

+This codebase and its contents are developed, maintained, and owned by Waltham Data Science LLC